ilwookkim/cgNetwork/README.md

 Weighted gene co-expression network analysis by mutation status

 ## **Approach**
-There are number of novel gene co-expression networks that regulates by transcriptional regulation genes.
-This package aims to analyze these networks of interesting gene that possibly interacts with and regulated by transcriptional regulation genes.
-In order to figure out these network, we analyze RNAseq data in dynamic gene status model such as cancers that has significant deregulation of these processes.
+Several novel gene co-expression networks regulate by transcriptional regulation genes.
+This package aims to analyze these engaging gene networks that possibly interact with and regulate transcriptional regulation genes.
+We analyze RNAseq data in dynamic gene status models such as cancers that have significant deregulation of these processes to figure out these networks.

   1. Retrive RNAseq data from various cancer database.
   1. RNAseq by **mutation_gene** mutation.